-Before you complete your first promotion or get your products to market, it’s important to identify metrics and datapoints that will help you determine if your use of athlete name, image and likeness created value for your organization.
-While there are endless ways to determine the success of any business decision, we have learned that businesses operating in the athlete NIL space must understand and be prepared to consider the data tied to the following four factors:
+Before you complete your first promotion or get your products prepared to market, it’s important to identify measurable metrics and data points to help determine if your use of athlete name, image and likeness created value for your organization.
+While there are endless ways to determine the success of any business decision, we have learned that organizations operating in the athlete NIL space must understand and be prepared to consider the data tied to the following four factors:

 The business goals you look to achieve by leveraging athlete NIL.

 The variables you will analyze to determine the quality of your NIL use or activation.

 The objective data related to your use of athlete NIL.

 – Turning athlete involvement into relationships with consumers

 – Turning athlete involvement into revenue from consumers

 The subjective data tied to the consumer connection to your business due to athlete NIL use.

 – Providing enough value in one interaction to connect consumers to your business for a long period of time.

 – Providing enough value in every interaction to connect consumers to your business for a long period of time.